-- Use a powerful digitizer without opening the PC and without mounting hardware inside the PC. - Share the digitizer within a group of engineers that only need the instrument from time to time. - Place the digitizer directly near the signal sources and control it remotely from the desk. - Use the instrument at different location without moving a complete system.
-One just needs the digitizerNETBOX, a few cables and a Laptop. - Use the digitizer as s mobile data acquisition device with the DC power option (DN2.xxx only).
+- Use a powerful digitizer and/or generator without opening the PC and without mounting hardware inside the PC. - Share the digitizer and generator within a group of engineers that only need the instrument from time to time. - Place the digitizer/generator directly near the signal sources and control it remotely from the desk. - Use the instrument at different location without moving a complete system.
+One just needs the hybridNETBOX, a few cables and a Laptop. - Use the device as s mobile data acquisition or generation device with a DC power option (DN2.xxx only).